jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Where Markdown Shines Brightest

 **Documentation**
 Markdown is a great way to format technical information in README files, project documentation, and user guides.
 Its clarity makes it ideal for maintaining accessible documentation that can grow alongside your project.
-It's natively supported on GitHub, Confluence, Google Docs, Notion, and many more knowledgebase management platforms.
-If ya can't beat em, adopt their tech policies.
+It's natively supported on GitHub, Confluence, Google Docs, Notion, and many more knowledgebase management platforms. _If ya can't beat em, use their tech stack_, I always say (not really).

 **Blogging**
 Many blogging platforms support Markdown, enabling a streamlined writing process for your posts.
 In fact, this very [blog post](https://magill.dev/post/simplified-content-management-with-markdown) was crafted using Markdown!
 By integrating it into my blogging workflow, I can create content quickly while enjoying instant formatting feedback.

 ### Markdown with Metadata

-If you are concerned about being limited to blobs of formatted text, I would remind you about Frontmatter for markdown.
-Frontmatter allows you to append structured data to to the top of your markdown content, for stashing all sorts of useful info.
+If you are concerned about being limited to blobs of formatted text, I would remind you about [grey matter](https://www.npmjs.com/package/gray-matter) for markdown.
+Grey matter allows you to append structured data to to the top of your markdown content, for stashing all sorts of useful info.
 Tags, publication dates, author info, or whatever:

 ```markdown
 ---